 Katy Perry, Luke Bryan, Lionel Richie talk return, COVID safety ahead of 'American Idol' new season

-'American Idol' judge Luke Bryan is looking forward to the new season and says "We're here for those special moments where we can potentially see a major star being born."
+"American Idol" judge Luke Bryan is looking forward to the new season, saying "We're here for those special moments where we can potentially see a major star being born."

 More Videos